Impact on Business (GRI3-3)

 • Report on performance and complaints annually

-In 2024, community engagement confirmed that no complaints were raised regarding immigration, violation of the rights of indigenous peoples and minorities, social and human rights issues, or environmental concerns.
+In 2025, community engagement confirmed that no complaints were raised regarding migration, violation of the rights of indigenous peoples and minorities, social and human rights issues, or environmental concerns.
 Furthermore, there were no unresolved complaints from previous engagements.
 The outcome demonstrates CKPower’s commitment to complying with applicable standards and fostering trust in communities surrounding its operating sites.
+(GRI411-1)

 CSR Strategies